sardine-ai/moon-service/readme.md

 # 🌒 Moon Service
-## _A serivce for building blockchain transactions and fulfilling them on chain_
+## _A service for building blockchain transactions and fulfilling them on chain_

 ## Table of Contents
 1. [Setup](#setup)